10to4/asdavinci/content/about.md

 layout: about
 ---

-This is a personal blog.
+This is a personal blog, documenting learning, reading, reflective notes, and daily memos.

-The use of good expression holds significant importance.

-It serves as a platform for me to exercise my writing and speaking skills while also helping me organize my knowledge.
+Life is hard to truly flaunt, but at least expression is the best way for one to connect with the world.